spzSource/spzSource.github.io/_posts/2021-07-27-azure-functions-zero-downtime-deployment-using-slots.md

 ---
 layout: post
-title: "Nuances of zero-downtime deployment for Azure functions using slots."
+title: "Zero-downtime deployment for Azure functions - how-to guide."
 date: 2021-07-27 19:50:00 +0300
 categories: devops
 tags: devops, deployment, continuous, CD, azure, functions, slots, guide
 ---

-This article can be considered as a complete guide for configuring zero-downtime deployment for Azure Function using deployment slots.
-I found it useful to combine all information and "pain points" in a single place, because the standard documentation does not explain all nuances (there are a lot of nuances by the way :D).
+I found it useful to highlight the approach of zero-downtime deployment in context of Azure Functions as well as a few "pain points", because the standard documentation does not explain all nuances (there are a lot of nuances by the way :smile:).

 ## Context

-To achieve zero-downtime deployment we need to be able to have two versions of the same application (for instance v1 and v2) running in parallel.
+To achieve zero-downtime deployment we need to be able to run two versions of the same application (for instance v1 and v2) in parallel.
 All remaining in-flight requests to v1 must be handled correctly and traffic between v1 and v2 must be redirected seamlessly.
 This is what deployment slots provide for us "out of the box".

 Just to mention, deployment slots also provide the ability for partial traffic redirection, so are suitable for A/B testing or canary releases as well, but it's out of the scope of this article.